Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Introduction

 \section{Introduction}

 An $(\infty,n)$-category should be a higher categorical structure with objects and $i$-morphisms for all $i \geq 1$, satisfying weak associativity and unitality, and such that all $i$-morphisms are weakly invertible for $i>n$.
-There have been a number of different approaches to modeling such a structure as a concretely-defined mathematical object, including the Segal $n$-categories of Hirschowitz and Simpson \cite{hs} and Pelissier \cite{pel}, the $n$-fold complete Segal spaces of Barwick and Lurie \cite{luriecob}, the $\Theta_n$-spaces of Rezk \cite{rezktheta}, and the $n$-relative categories of Barwick and Kan \cite{bkrel}.
-More recently, Ozornova and Rovelli have developed and compared models \cite{or}, \cite{oradj} that are based off Verity's complicial sets \cite{verity}, and Campion, Kapulkin, and Yaehara have made progress with cubical models \cite{cky}.
-Equivalences between some of these different models have been given by the author and Rezk \cite{inftyn1}, \cite{inftyn2}, Haugseng \cite{haug}, and Doherty, Kapulkin, and Maehara \cite{dky}, and, using an axiomatic approach, Barwick and Schommer-Pries \cite{bsp}.
+There have been a number of different approaches to modeling such a structure as a concretely-defined mathematical object, including the Segal $n$-categories of Hirschowitz and Simpson \cite{hs} and Pelissier \cite{pel}, the $n$-fold complete Segal spaces of Barwick and Lurie \cite{luriecob}, and the $\Theta_n$-spaces of Rezk \cite{rezktheta}.
+Models that blend features of multiple of these models have been given by the author and Rezk \cite{inftyn1}, \cite{inftyn2} and by Moser, Rasekh, and Rovelli \cite{mrr}.
+Other models include the $n$-relative categories of Barwick and Kan \cite{bkrel} and the $\Theta_n$-sets of Ara \cite{ara}.
+More recently, models based on Verity's complicial sets \cite{verity} have been developed and compared by Ozornova and Rovelli \cite{or}, \cite{oradj} and Loubaton \cite{loubaton}, and Campion, Kapulkin, and Yaehara have made progress with cubical models \cite{cky}.
+Further comparisons between models have been given by Haugseng \cite{haug}, by Doherty, Kapulkin, and Maehara \cite{dky}, and, using an axiomatic approach, by Barwick and Schommer-Pries \cite{bsp}.
 In the special case when $n=2$, there are further results by the author with Ozornova and Rovelli \cite{infty2comp}, and by Gagna, Harpaz, and Lanari \cite{ghl}.
 Results when $n=1$ are now well-established, and include the comparisons of Barwick and Kan \cite{bk}, the author \cite{thesis}, Dugger and Spivak \cite{ds}, Joyal \cite{joyalqcat}, Joyal and Tierney \cite{jt}, Lurie \cite{lurie}, and the axiomatic approach of To\"en \cite{toen}.

 Many of these models are given by some kind of diagram of simplicial sets; for example, $n$-fold complete Segal spaces and Segal $n$-categories are given by multisimplicial diagrams, and $\Theta_n$-spaces are given by functors out of the category $\Thetanop$.
-Such diagrams are required to satisfy $n$ levels of Segal conditions, which essentially encode an up-to-homotopy composition for each of the $n$ levels of (not necessarily invertible) morphisms.
+Such diagrams are required to satisfy $n$ different Segal conditions, which essentially encode an up-to-homotopy composition for each of the $n$ levels of (not necessarily invertible) morphisms.

 However, Segal diagrams without further assumptions do not quite model $(\infty, n)$-categories, which should behave like iterated enriched categories and in particular have a discrete space of objects and discrete spaces of $k$-morphisms for all $1 \leq k <n$.
 Without such assumptions, we get structures more reflective of $n$-categories internal to spaces.